fishdeity/iRO-Missing_Features_Additions/README.md

 11. Open iRO and test it out!
 If there any issues, you can swap back to your backup copy data.grf

 # Changelog #
+2022 Feb 3: Added enchants for EDDA Arunafeltz and renamed DarkLord Esscences to match other enchants (dleF1 -> dleS1) to card-enchant-prefixes.grf
 2022 Jan 23: Added Constellation enchants hook to card art.
 Also added (custom) card art to prevent crashing in card-art-missing-added.grf
 2022 Jan 22: Added Angeling Poring Shoes Constellation enchants to card-enchant-prefixes.grf
 2021 Dec 28: Added Evil Slayer Weapons (Devil's Tower) enchant for spell 1, etc to card-enchant-prefixes.grf
 2021 Dec 25: Updated with lvl 185/65 patch.
 All issues fixed.